This is the multi-page printable view of this section. Click here to print.

 Log FileContents

-These logs are useful for debugging failed transactions or connectivity issues between the SDK and your local Solo network.
+The Solo log is useful for debugging connectivity issues between the SDK and your local Solo network.

 Troubleshooting